NicholiNoah/NicholiNoah/content/artwork/Devotion.md

 	<i>Devotion ($3/day)</i> was created out of necessity to survive.
 A diet designed to maximize budget and minimizing distraction,
 	while scraping together enough nutritional energy to dedicate everything I am to capturing a visionary life outside status quo.</br>
 	Ripping off imposed labels.
 Clacking back the hermetically sealed tab.
-	Releasing delectable aromas of identity and self awareness.</br>This is the artist's process.
+	Releasing delectable aroma of self awareness.</br>This is the artist's process.
 	Over and over again until the message is complete or dinner is ready.
 In this case, both.</p>
   </div>
 </div>